paulrobello/parllama/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/parllama)

 ## About
 PAR LLAMA is a TUI (Text UI) application designed for easy management and use of Ollama based LLMs.
+(It also works with most major cloud provided LLMs)
-The application was built with [Textual](https://textual.textualize.io/) and [Rich](https://github.com/Textualize/rich?tab=readme-ov-file) and runs on all major OS's including but not limited to Windows, Windows WSL, Mac, and Linux.
+The application was built with [Textual](https://textual.textualize.io/) and [Rich](https://github.com/Textualize/rich?tab=readme-ov-file) and my [PAR AI Core](https://github.com/paulrobello/par_ai_core).
+It runs on all major OS's including but not limited to Windows, Windows WSL, Mac, and Linux.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/probello3)